10 Mother’s Day DIY Gift Ideas That Double as Adorable Crafts

 Combine wellness and style with a handmade necklace that doubles as an essential oil diffuser.
 A great gift for moms who love calming scents or practice mindfulness, this piece is thoughtful and functional.

-Making Process: Shape small pendants from air-dry clay, imprint with patterns or stamps, and let dry.
-Add a hole for a necklace cord.
-Once dry, string it and include a small bottle of mom’s favorite essential oil.
+Making Process: Shape small pendants from air-dry clay, imprint with patterns or stamps, and let dry for 24 hours.
+Add a hole for a necklace cord before the clay sets.
+Once dry, string it on a leather or waxed cotton cord and include a small bottle of mom’s favorite essential oil.
+She just needs to add a drop to the clay and the porous surface holds the scent for hours.

 Price: $6-$10 including an oil sample